TheOdinProject/curriculum/web_development_101/git_basics/git_basics.md

 ### Learning Outcomes
 By the end of this lesson, you should be able to do the following:

- - Name the git command used to get a full local copy of an existing repository from Github.
+ - Describe how to copy an existing repository from Github onto your local machine.
- - Name the git command used to check the status of your files.
- - Name the git commands used to track files and to commit files.
+ - Explain the two-stage system that Git uses to save files.
+ - Describe how to upload your work to GitHub using Git.
- - Name the git command used to view your commit history.
+ - Describe how to check the status of your files and how to view your commit history.
- - Name the git command used to upload projects onto GitHub.

 ### Assignment